Click on each organisation's logo to know more about their presentations

 |

-Successful Local Social Services Models: Building the Resilience of Vulnerable Groups The long-standing model of social policy in the City of Zagreb, successful thanks to the joint and coordinated action of the municipality with local stakeholders, has resulted in high-quality social services.
+The long-standing model of social policy in the City of Zagreb, successful thanks to the joint and coordinated action of the municipality with local stakeholders, has resulted in high-quality social services.
 This session will explore several successful examples of care models, specifically designed to improve the quality of life of targeted populations, such as homeless people, victims of domestic violence, and guaranteed minimum income beneficiaries.
 These models are outlined in the Social Plan of the City of Zagreb 2025-2027, co-designed with all the stakeholders, including user groups and social care professionals.
 Delegates will learn about the ways horizontal and vertical cooperation supported the process of mapping and identifying the specific needs of user groups, as well as the development and implementation of services that match these needs.
 Additionally, this presentation will cover how European funds, namely the European Social Fund +, greatly support local social support systems.
 Presenter:

 |